 She stands slowly, hands still covering her face.
 Without shoes, the top of her head is level with his mouth and he can smell the soft scent of her shampoo.
 He feels slightly light-headed and he tells himself it's the Scotch, not the pleasant smell that is so, well, Cameron.
 With a timidity that is entirely uncharacteristic, House gently moves his arms around her.
 She stiffens immediately at his touch; rigid in his embrace and he momentarily has the urge to step away from her small frame, unable to bare how uncomfortable she is making him feel.
 Instead, he tightens his hold on her- hugging her closer to him- tilting his jaw up slightly and resting his chin on her soft curls.

 They stand like this for sixty-seven seconds.
 He counts them.
 Then she finally succumbs; relaxing her body and leaning her face softly into his chest.
-He can feel her body quaking faintly against his, and the hard dig of her knuckles caught between her face and his chest.
-Without thinking he drops a kiss on top of her head, before his eyes widen in horror at the act.
+He can feel her quaking faintly against him, and the hard dig of her knuckles caught between her face and his chest.
+Without thinking, he drops a kiss on top of her head, before his eyes widen in horror at the act.

 She runs her tongue over them, intrigued by the faint taste of salt he has left on her.

-"You should put some Vaseline on them, they'll bleed"
+"You should put some Vaseline on them, or they'll bleed."

 "Why my lips are bleeding?"

-"Typical Cameron; always the star pupil... and yet refusing to answer the question; no gold stickers for you"
+"Typical Cameron; always needing to be the star pupil...
+And yet refusing to answer the question.
+No gold stickers for you."

-She sighs at him, placing her hands on her hips; slender fingers pulling the oversized hoodie into a multitude of folds at her tiny waist.
-The sweater is ridiculously large and House wonders how she keeps from drowning.
-She glares at him before falling back down onto the sofa, exhausted, running a hand through her long hair distractedly.
-When she answers him, her voice is a whisper and he almost has to ask her to repeat herself.
+She sighs at him, placing her hands on her hips; slender fingers pulling the oversized hoodie into a multitude of folds at her waist.
+The sweater is ridiculously large, and House wonders how she keeps from drowning.
+She glares at him, before falling back down onto the sofa- exhausted- and running a hand through her long hair distractedly.
+When she answers him, her voice is a whisper, and he almost has to ask her to repeat herself.

 "I didn't know what else to do..."